Loch Shiel - looking north - and it's sunny!

 3/13/20261 min read

-Then along came those tales of wizardry - you know who I mean - in book form and then the films.
+Then along came those tales of wizardry - you know who I mean - in book form and then the films - you know, Harry Potter and the Half-Price Mince and all the others.
 One of these movies featured a flying Ford Anglia and the viaduct itself.
 Things went a bit mad after that…to some extent they still are.
+The ground-breaking concrete structure was no longer an interesting feat of engineering.
+It was instead just the Harry Potter Viaduct.
 Lots of visitors, bigger carparks and well-worn paths to the viaduct now…

 But it can be dull to follow the herd.
 So this view of the loch looks back up the water, towards Glenfinnan at its north end.
 It’s the peaceful and unspoilt end and also a reminder of the quiet Scotland that lies beyond the camera-clicking throng.